CSCfi/csc-user-guide/docs/apps/julia.md

 julia
 ```

-For available command-line options, we can read the manual.
+For available command line options, we can read the manual.

 ```sh
 man julia